deanturpin/meta/README.md

 ## Disable/delete your accounts

 It's tempting to just delete your accounts in a fit of pique, but there is an argument to keeping your username to avoid impersonation.
 The Facebook download took about 6 hours to prepare and was approximately 5GB for 10+ years of posts, so make sure you're not leaving it to the last minute.
-Additionally, you might find you use your Facebook login for other services -- like Spotify -- so hopefully you will sort that before you disable!
+Additionally, you might find you use your Facebook login for other services -- like Spotify -- so hopefully you will sort that before you disable.
 (But obviously not the end of the world if you have to repeat the process.)

 ### Facebook